Interactive versus non-interactive locally differentially private estimation: Two elbows for the quadratic functional: Introduction

 Notice the elbow at $s=3/4$, where the nonparametric rate transitions into the rate of parametric $\alpha$-private estimation of $\sqrt{n\alpha^2}$.
 Also observe that the minimax rate of testing in \citet{Lam20} corresponds to the square-root of the nonparamteric part of our rate with respect to $n$, but is suboptimal with respect to $\alpha$ when it tends to zero.

 \item The crucial point is that we improve the classical U-statistics approach by considering a two-step procedure that requires sequential (but still locally differentially private) interaction between data owners.
 The first part $X^{(1)} = (X_1,\dots, X_{n/2})$ of the sample is used to locally construct sanitized data $Z^{(1)} = (Z_1, \dots, Z_{n/2})$ and an estimate $\hat{f}^{(1)}$ of the density $f$, using the method of \citet{Butucea19}.
 Then, conditional on $Z^{(1)}$, we estimate the linear functional $f\mapsto \int \hat{f}^{(1)} f$ by the method of \citet{Rohde18} in a locally private way.
 Since $\hat{f}^{(1)}$ has to be provided to the owners of the second half of the data $X^{(2)} = (X_{n/2+1}, \dots, X_n)$ in order for them to generate sanitized data $Z^{(2)} = (Z_{n/2+1}, \dots, Z_n)$, the two-step procedure is inherently sequentially interactive.
-We establish its optimality within the class of all sequentially interactive procedures (up to log factors) by proving lower bounds on the corresponding minimax risk.
+We establish its optimality within the class of all sequentially interactive procedures (up to log factors) by proving lower bounds on the corresponding minimax risk using a private version of the generalized Le~Cam method \citep[see also][Section~5]{Duchi18v1}.
 The achieved rate is given by

 Notice that the elbow is now at $s=1/2$.
 The fact that sequentially interactive methods may improve substantially over non-interactive ones is also an important lesson for implementations of local differential privacy.